alexanderjt3/techgear/docs/slides.md

 # Step 4: React Component

-Build the UI that renders in ChatGPT
+Now we build the actual UI that users see inside ChatGPT.
+Our component uses the `useWidgetProps` hook to receive filtered data from our tool.

 <style>
 pre, code, .shiki {
-  font-size: 0.55rem !important;
+  font-size: 0.5rem !important;
   line-height: 1.2 !important;
 }
 </style>